+The City created the Climate Action Task Force (CATF) to explore and recommend how the city and community could meet these new targets.
+The CATF first met on September 5, 2018, and continued to meet regularly through late 2019.
+On December 2, 2019, the task force finalized a report of GHG reduction recommendations.
 On February 7, 2022, the Bellingham City Council passed an ordinance requiring electric space and water heating equipment for new commercial and large (4-plus story) multifamily buildings.
 The ordinance also requires incremental improvements in energy efficiency (building envelope, lighting, insulation) and solar installation or readiness in new buildings.
 The electric-only mandate for space and water heating does not apply to single family construction, detached houses, duplexes, townhomes or row houses.
 The ordinance took effect on August 7, 2022.

-Cascade is running sensitivity analyses in this IRP based on the City of Bellingham's limitations on use of natural gas in new buildings.
+Cascade ran sensitivity analyses in the previous IRP based on the City of Bellingham's limitations on use of natural gas in new buildings.
 Cascade pulled historical data from 2017-2021 to see which customers would have been affected if this ban took place earlier and determined this impacted approximately 50 customers per year.
 Cascade decremented commercial customer counts by 50, cumulatively, each year for the forecast for this sensitivity.
-However, it should be noted that the changes to Bellingham's allowed uses of natural gas may be redundant to the state energy code that was later passed by SBCC.
-It is unclear at this time if such limitations to the use of natural gas will be maintained given the passage of Washington Initiative 2066.
+However, it should be noted that the changes to Bellingham's allowed uses of natural gas are redundant to the state energy code that was later passed by SBCC, therefore, Cascade is not running a separate sensitivity analysis on just Bellingham in this IRP.
+It is unclear at this time if such limitations to the use of natural gas will be maintained given the passage of Washington Initiative 2066, which prevents the SBCC and other state and local entities from banning natural gas.
+Cascade will continue to monitor ongoing litigation against I-2066, as well as the code proposal process which the SBCC has opened to take code proposals relating to I-2066 and the 2021 WSEC.
+This process will be open from February 10th to April 7th, 2025.
 Cascade will continue to monitor potential outcomes and impacts as they develop.